hooperfly/lightbucketcommander/README.md

 a browser(e.g. Chrome, Firefox, etc...) to execute the respective client view.

     localhost:5000/show/lightblock/

+Of course, if you are using the IP address of your server system, the URL will use that IP address in place of `localhost`.
+For example if the server were running on 192.168.16.12, the URL would look like the following:

+    192.168.16.12:5000/show/lightblock/

 Remember to configure the bucket and lightblock client data prior to accessing the respective client view.